OpenLabsHackerspace/OSCAL2022-website/about-tirana.md

 ####   By Taxi

-The fastest way to get around is by taxi.
+Getting around is by taxi is a comfortable and value for money way.
 Public transportation is not always reliable and doesn’t run after 8 or 10-11 p.m depending on the line.
-Some of the services you can use from the biggests companies here are:
+Some of the services we propose are:
+*GreenTaxi* - Mobile: +355 69 800 2000,  (use the same number for WhatsApp), website green.al.
-– MerrTaxi – Number: +355 67400 6610 , You can also use the taxi fair calulator online: http://merrtaxi.com/tirana-taxi-fare-calculator.
+*MerrTaxi* - Mobile: +355 67400 6610 , You can also use the taxi fair calulator online: merrtaxi.com/tirana-taxi-fare-calculator.
-– SpeedTaxi – Fixed line: 04 222 2555 Website: http://speedtaxi.al/
-– GreenTaxi – Fixed line: 0800 2000
+*SpeedTaxi* - Mobile: +355 69 64 22 211, Website: speedtaxi.al

 Costs for a taxi are are not too expensive and generally range from 2-6€.
 Note: Do not enter a taxi without a taxi meter!
+Note: Do not enter a taxi without a taxi meter!

 ####   By bicycle

-The Ecovolis bicycle sharing program was launched in 2011.
-Bicycles can be rented from a number of locations at Rinia Park and along Deshmoret e Kombit Boulevard.
-A full-day ride costs 100 lek.
-The system is not electronic in that you must interact with a salesperson.
-Bicycles should be returned to the station of origin.
-Ecovolis also offers bikes for longer 24/7 rentals at the shop.

-Mobike, a mean of shared transportation was also introduced in Tirana last year.
-You can get one by downloading the app, and the cost for one trip is 39 ALL for 20 min of biking.
-The bikes are available in different locations on the city, and you can check them up through the app.

-For all other bike equipment or repairs, Rruga Qemal Stafa is Tirana’s unofficial “bike street” with lots of little, inexpensive bike shops.
+Moving around the city by bike might be the best way to go to your destination, but you need to be quite careful and be safe.
+For all other bike equipment or repairs, Rruga Qemal Stafa is Tirana’s (location: [link](https://osm.org/go/xexSwKz1L--?m=)) unofficial “bike street” with lots of little, inexpensive bike shops.
 New combined bus and bike lanes have been opened recently on some main streets.
 Bike-only lanes are located on Skanderbeg Square, Deshmoret e Kombit Boulevard and on sidewalks along Lana River and Kavaja Street.
-However, cycling in the main street can be quite dangerous as lanes are narrow or occupied by parked vehicles (but car drivers have become more careful during the last few years).
+However, cycling in the main street can be quite dangerous as lanes are narrow or occupied by parked vehicles (but car drivers have become more careful during the last few years) and a lot of pedestrians jump in.

-You can install “Tirana Ime” for Android on Google Play, an application that will help you related transport (bicycle lanes, public urban, public interurban, taxi, parking), tourism, traffic and cleaning in Tirana.

 ####  Local currency